timolson/cointrader/README.md

 You then attach this class to a [Context](https://github.com/timolson/cointrader/wiki/The-Context-Class) to receive Esper event rows as method invocations.

 #### 24Hr OHLC Bars
-cointrader-esper.cfg.xml
+Strategy needs to implement a .getInterval() method to return a double in seconds of the size of the bar.

+Default simple statful stretegy is 86400 (24Hr) cointrader-esper.cfg.xml
 ```
 <plugin-view factory-class="org.cryptocoinpartners.esper.OHLCBarPlugInViewFactory" name="ohlcbar" namespace="custom"/>